-- Distribution of various investment funds and bonds; - Consulting services on the issues of investment.
+- Distribution of various investment funds and bonds; - Consulting services on investment related matters; - Initial consultations on matters related to corporate finances; - Mediation in business purchase/sales transactions.

-Alternative investment products were distributed in 2018: Private capital and debt funds, real estate funds and corporate bonds.
+Alternative investment products were distributed in 2019: Private capital and debt funds, real estate funds and corporate bonds.
 The division focused on expanding its business client base by offering them business sale or purchase brokerage services, and by offering to attract additional capital for business development.
-In 2018, the number of employees of the division and its generated income have increased.
+In 2019, the number of employees of the division and its generated income have rapidly increased.